8th July, 2021

 Thankfully, with online accounting software, preparing your own Business Activity Statement (BAS*) is easier.

-However, the ATO has identified a number of common mistakes found in the BAS reporting form.
+Even so, the ATO has identified a number of mistakes commonly made in the BAS reporting form.

 There are expenses that do not have a GST component.
 They include:

 You are to report wages in W1 on your BAS statement.
 They are not an expense to be included in G11, which is for non-capital purchases.

 Items like personal loans, director’s fees and any other purchase for private consumption cannot have the GST credit collected on your BAS Statement.

-This includes the sale of motor vehicles, a trade in or office equipment.
+This includes the sale of motor vehicles, a trade-in or office equipment.

 Suppliers are required by law to provide you with an ABN when you purchase goods or services.
 If a supplier refuses to quote an ABN, you may need to withhold an amount of payment for that supply called “No ABN withholding”.